 Effective vaccines are not yet available for many important infections, including

-Most sexually transmitted diseases (eg, HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more , herpes Genital Herpes Genital herpes is a sexually transmitted disease caused by human herpesvirus 1 or 2.
+Most sexually transmitted infections (eg, HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more , herpes Genital Herpes Genital herpes is a sexually transmitted infection caused by human herpesvirus 1 or 2.
 It causes ulcerative genital lesions.
-Diagnosis is clinical with laboratory confirmation by culture, polymerase... read more , syphilis Syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
-Common manifestations... read more , gonorrhea Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
-It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent discharge... read more , chlamydial infections Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
+Diagnosis is clinical with laboratory confirmation by culture, polymerase... read more , syphilis Syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more , gonorrhea Gonorrhea Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more , chlamydial infections Chlamydia and Mycoplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
 Chlamydiae... read more )

 Tick-borne infections (eg, Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
-Early symptoms include an erythema migrans rash, which may be followed weeks to months later by neurologic... read more , ehrlichiosis and anaplasmosis Ehrlichiosis and Anaplasmosis Ehrlichiosis and anaplasmosis are caused by rickettsial-like bacteria.
-Ehrlichiosis is caused mainly by Ehrlichia chaffeensis; anaplasmosis is caused by Anaplasma phagocytophilum.
-Both are transmitted... read more , babesiosis Babesiosis Babesiosis is infection with Babesia species of protozoa.
+Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more , ehrlichiosis and anaplasmosis Ehrlichiosis and Anaplasmosis Ehrlichiosis and anaplasmosis are caused by rickettsial-like bacteria.
+Ehrlichiosis is caused mainly by Ehrlichia chaffeensis; anaplasmosis is caused by Anaplasma phagocytophilum... read more , babesiosis Babesiosis Babesiosis is infection with Babesia species of protozoa.
 Infections can be asymptomatic or cause a malaria-like illness with fever and hemolytic anemia.
-Disease is most severe in asplenic patients... read more )
+Disease is most severe in asplenic... read more )

 Many emerging diseases (eg, West Nile virus infection, Zika virus infection Zika Virus (ZV) Infections The Zika virus is a mosquito-borne flavivirus that is antigenically and structurally similar to the viruses that cause dengue, yellow fever, and West Nile virus.
 Zika virus infection is typically... read more )

 Certain vaccines are recommended routinely for all adults at certain ages who have not previously been vaccinated or have no evidence of previous infection.
-Other vaccines (eg, rabies Prevention Rabies is a viral encephalitis transmitted by the saliva of infected bats and certain other infected mammals.
-Symptoms include depression and fever, followed by agitation, excessive salivation... read more , bacille Calmette-Guérin Vaccination Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more , typhoid Vaccination Typhoid fever is a systemic disease caused by the gram-negative bacterium Salmonella enterica serotype Typhi (S. Typhi).
-Symptoms are high fever, prostration, abdominal pain, and a rose-colored... read more , yellow fever Prevention Yellow fever is a mosquito-borne flavivirus infection endemic in tropical South America and sub-Saharan Africa.
-Symptoms may include sudden onset of fever, relative bradycardia, headache, and... read more ) are not routinely given but are recommended only for specific people and circumstances (see the CDC's Recommended Adult Immunization Schedule 2021 and under the specific disorder, elsewhere in THE MANUAL; 1 General reference Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ).
+Other vaccines (eg, rabies Prevention , bacille Calmette-Guérin Vaccination Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , typhoid Vaccination Typhoid fever is a systemic disease caused by the gram-negative bacterium Salmonella enterica serotype Typhi (S. Typhi).
+Symptoms are high fever, prostration, abdominal pain, and... read more , yellow fever Prevention ) are not routinely given but are recommended only for specific people and circumstances (see the CDC's Recommended Adult Immunization Schedule 2022 and under the specific disorder, elsewhere in THE MANUAL) (1 General reference Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ).

-Some adults do not get the vaccines recommended for them.
+Despite clinical guidelines, some adults do not receive the recommended vaccines.
 For example, only 55.1% of those > 65 were given a tetanus vaccine within a 10-year period.
-Also, vaccination rates tend to be lower in blacks, Asians, and Hispanics than in whites.
+Also, vaccination rates tend to be lower in Black, Asian, and Hispanic people than in White people.